 COVID-19 Guidelines.
 Review the Coronavirus Safety in Girl Scouts section under the Standard Safety Guidelines.
-Be certain to consult your council's specific COVID-19 guidance which can be accessed under the same section.
+Be certain to consult your council's specific COVID-19 guidance which can be accessed 2022-2023 Safety Activity Checkpoints Page 89 of 216 under the same section.
 Always call ahead to the vendor, property or facility involved to check their COVID-19 safety requirements as you prepare girls for this activity.